nickiliak/GymProgressTracker/README.md

 ### Step 3: Run the Backend
 In one terminal, start the backend server:

-uvicorn server:app --reload
+uvicorn backend.server:app --reload

 ### Step 4: Run the Frontend
 In a new terminal, run the Streamlit app:

-streamlit run program_builder_tab.py
+streamlit frontend/run app.py